Types of contacts lenses

 The risks of wearing colored contact lenses are no different than wearing any other kinds of contacts as long as they were prescribed by an eye doctor and you follow all the proper care instructions.
 Problems with colored contacts often arise when people purchase them without a prescription, buy from a disreputable retailer, and/or do not follow contact lens care instructions.
 If any of these things occur, you run the risk of:

-• Cutting or scratching your eyeball
+• Scratching your eyeball

 • Allergic reactions